DMOJ/docs/problem.md

 ```

 Since we use no input or output files (our testcase is hardcoded), we do not need to specify the `archive` or related `in` and `out` fields.

+In this example, it's important to note the `unbuffered` node.
+If set to `true`, the judge will use a pseudoterminal device for a submission's input and output pipes.
+Since ptys are not buffered by design, setting `unbuffered` to `true` removes the need for user submissions to `flush()` their output stream to guarantee that the `grader` receives their response. **The `unbuffered` node is not exclusive to interactive grading: it may be specified regardless of judging mode.**

 ### Custom Checkers - `checker`